Zelda: Video Analytics using Vision-Language Models: Related Work

 \minihead{Top-K Queries} Efficient and accurate \topk query processing is a widely researched topic in the database community~\cite{topksurvey,topx,topkdb}.
 There has been recent focus on \topk querying processing for ML workloads.
 Everest~\cite{everest} investigates providing probabilistic guarantees for \topk queries for video analytics.
 Their work uses models with fixed classes and requires training a model per-query.
 ColBERT~\cite{colbert, colbertv2} and PLAID~\cite{plaid} are recent work that explore \topk query processing for document retrieval using large scale language models.
 To the best of our knowledge, this is the first work that explores \topk querying for video analytics using VLMs.

-\minihead{Vision-Language Models} \clip~\cite{clip} popularized the use of VLMs and showed state-of-the-art results on zero-shot image classification.
-Other work has explored VLMs for object detection~\cite{detic, vild}, visual-question answering and captioning~\cite{flamingo}, image-text retrieval~\cite{filip}, and video understanding~\cite{videoclip}. \sn takes advantage of the unique characteristics of VLMs as general image and text encoders and will benefit from the continued research in this field.
+\minihead{Vision-Language Models} \clip~\cite{clip} popularized the use of VLMs, showing state-of-the-art results on zero-shot image classification.
+Other work has explored VLMs for object detection~\cite{detic, vild}, visual-question answering and captioning~\cite{flamingo}, image-text retrieval~\cite{filip, clipadapter}, and video understanding~\cite{videoclip,promptingforvideo}. \sn takes advantage of the unique characteristics of VLMs as general image and text encoders and will benefit from tbe continued research in this field.

 \minihead{Model Prompting} Segment Anything~\cite{segment}, a large segmentation model released by Meta, makes their model \q{promptable} by taking bounding boxes, natural language, or segment points as inputs.
 This shows the ongoing trend towards more expressive interfaces for ML models.
 AutoPrompt~\cite{autoprompt} shows that prompting models is challenging and error-prone, and investigates techniques to automatically learn prompts in embedding space.
 CoOp~\cite{coop} and CoCoOp~\cite{cocoop} investigate turning additional context one might add to a prompt into learnable vectors.
 They also show improvement gains over manually crafted prompts.
+Analagous concept generation (ACG) shows that language models can generate synonyms~\cite{analogy}.
 The techniques developed in our work would complementarily benefit from these techniques that improve the accuracy of prompting.
 They may also enable different ways of prompting a model.